jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 ### Writing Our Test

-Our basic test will confirm that the text **learn react** is being rendered via the `App` component.
+Our basic test will confirm that the text **"learn react"** is being rendered via the `App` component.

- For that we will need to `render` the component and then query to the page for text using `screen.getByText()`
+ For that we will need to `render` the component and then query the page for the text using `screen.getByText()`

 ```js